 I served the Manicotti Primavera for our Sunday dinner a few weeks ago.
 I like to prepare a bigger dinner on Sundays because I have a lot more time.

 It’s usually a pretty relaxing day in the afternoon and evening here.
-I served a green salad and Rustic Rosemary Garlic Bread along side.
-MMmmmm Mmmmmm GOOD!
+I served a green salad and Rustic Rosemary Garlic Bread on the side.

-You might like to try the Olive Garden Salad with Olive Garden Salad Dressing as an accompaniment to this Manicotti Primavera.
+You might like to try the Olive Garden Salad with Olive Garden Salad Dressing as an accompaniment to this veggie and cheese manicotti.
 The dressing is creamy and tangy just like the original.

 When poured over a big bowl of salad greens, topped with red onion, black olives, Roma tomato, pepperoncini, and your favorite croutons – try this recipe for buttery sourdough garlic croutons – it is just like the one served in restaurants, and it pairs deliciously with this recipe!